MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-wechat.md

 #### Sandbox Account

 Sandbox account don't have **EncodingAESKey** , message from WeChat was not encrypted just leave EncodingAESKey blank.
-You only have three parameters here, **appID** , **appsecret** and **Token**.
+You only have three parameters here, **appID**, **appsecret**, and **Token**.

  ![sandbox_account](./media/channels/wechat-sandbox-account.png)

 ### Start Bot And Set Endpoint URL

 Now you can set your bot backend.
-Before you are doing this, you have to start the bot before you save the settings, WeChat will send you a request to verify the URL.
+Before you are doing this, you have to start the bot before you save the settings.
+WeChat will send you a request to verify the URL.
-Please set the endpoint in such pattern: **https://your_end_point/WeChat**, or set your personal settings the same with what you have done in BotController.cs
+Set the endpoint in the following pattern (replace '<your_end_point>' with  your end point): `https://<your_end_point>/WeChat`.
+Or, set your personal settings as you did in BotController.cs.

  ![sandbox_account2](./media/channels/wechat-sandbox-account-2.png)